easystreet-be/reactnative.be_data/CONTRIBUTING.md

 # Contributing to Made in React Native Data

-Thank you for considering contributing to the "madein.reactnative.be_data" repository!
+Thank you for considering contributing to the "reactnative.be_data" repository!
 We appreciate your interest in our project.

 ## How to contribute